SharkSnack/shiren-4/content/system/villages.md

 - Leave items on the ground to store them.
 - Dungeon gameplay mode inside the warehouse.
-- Unlocked by giving 1000 Gitan to the Business Monkey NPC.
+- Unlocked by giving 1000 Gitan to the <a href="/shiren-4/system/npcs">Business Monkey</a> NPC.
     - Give 3000 and 5000 Gitan in subsequent encounters to upgrade the warehouse.
 - 6 tiles total after being fully upgraded.